 Things to note when using the Index

-• Laws marked as ‘Racialised’ are laws from a previous era that, to the best of our knowledge, did not contain racial disabilities but have, in the present era, been amended to do.
+• Laws marked as ‘Racial’ are laws that, to the best of our knowledge, were originally adopted as racial laws, rather than having been subsequently racialised.

 • Laws marked as ‘Deracialised’ are laws that are operative today or, by the time they were repealed, no longer contained racial disabilities like they once did.
 It will take some time for us to discover which, especially historical, laws ended their periods of operation racially or deracialised.
+Nine (9) of the 145 laws operative today have been deracialised since they were originally adopted as race laws.

-• Laws marked as ‘Repealed’ are laws that were formally and explicitly repealed by later laws (indicated by their Act No./Year).
-Although it is understood in law that a new statute can by necessarily implication repeal an older statute if there is total incongruence between the two, the practice has been for the process to be explicit, not implicit.
-Any law not formally and explicitly repealed is marked as ‘Operative.’
+• Laws marked as ‘Repealed’ are laws that were formally and explicitly repealed by later laws (indicated by their Act No/Year).
+Although it is understood in law that a new statute can by necessary implication repeal an older statute if there is total incongruence between the two, the practice has been for the process to be explicit, not implicit.
+Any law not formally and explicitly repealed is therefore marked as ‘Operative.’
+Some of these originally racial laws (to be distinguished from subsequently racialised laws) from before 1994, that remain formally operative today, are however not enforceable, given the intervention of the 1993 and 1996 constitutions.

 • Laws marked as ‘Ancillary’ are laws that are not necessarily directly racial in their text but form a necessary part of race law.
 These laws are either downstream from other race laws, meaning those other race laws are necessary for these laws to operate effectively; or they are upstream from other race laws, meaning these laws are necessary for those other race laws to operate effectively.
 Laws whose racial nature are unclear are also marked as Ancillary.